Terradue/cloud-admin-doc/source/sandbox2aws.md

 Converting the disk before the upload
 -------------------------------------

-* Download the disk from the Cloud Controller,
+* Download the disk from the Cloud Controller (or from a location made available from the Terradue Support Team),
 * Convert the disk in a format suitable for ec2-import-instance tool:

 ```bash